-Fluxx games are all about change.
-This is a game that changes as you play, so it's never the same game twice!
-Just about everything in Fluxx is in flux, starting with the number of cards you draw and play each turn, and even including the way you win.
-Thus, in this, the board game version, even the gameboard itself is subject to change!
+Fluxx is a game about change that changes as you play it - it's never the same game twice!
+Just about everything in this game is in flux: the number of cards you draw and play each turn, how many times you move your pieces, and even the current arrangement of the ever-changing gameboard.
+How do you win?
+That too is subject to change!

-NUMBER OF PLAYERS: 2 - 4
+NUMBER OF PLAYERS: 2-4